 The attitude towards the word “Data” is changing rapidly from that’s just employee/ sales data to expecting a straightforward answer for “what is my sales revenue last quarter?” with help of BI systems.
 Modernization of the data platform is becoming one of the underlying digital transformation drivers for every business.

 Data platform modernization can be a kick-starter for digital transformation.
 Achieving a modernized data platform by following a proven method and platform, to source all the data that matters to the business and deliver enterprise-wide intelligence is the key.

 Explosive data volumes over the last years and obsolete systems with no ability to support data growth are one of the reasons why businesses should look after data platform modernization.
 Data systems are changing rapidly, and long-term support of platforms is ceding.
-Once the database vendors stop supporting older versions of their databases, and enterprises running those systems will have no choice but to upgrade to the latest releases if they wish to have continuous technical support.
+Once the database vendors stop supporting older versions of their databases, enterprises running those systems will have no choice but to upgrade to the latest releases if they wish to have continuous technical support.

 Why modernize the data platform?